hsdn/lg/README.md

 PHP Version of BGP Looking Glass script, based on the Perl sources: https://github.com/Cougar/lg

 ### General Features
-- Supports the Telnet and SSH (through Putty/plink or sshpass)
+- Supports the Telnet and SSH (through Putty/plink or sshpass).
-- Supports the Cisco, MikroTik v5 and v6, Quagga (Zebra) and JunOS routers
+- Supports the Cisco, MikroTik v5/v6, Jinuper, Huawei (Comware), Quagga (Zebra) and OpenBGPD routers.
-- Supports the IPv4 and IPv6 protocols
+- Supports the IPv4 and IPv6 protocols.
-- Automatic conversion IPs to subnets using Merit RADb (for MikroTik) (http://www.ra.net/)
+- Automatic conversion IPs to subnets using Merit RADb (for MikroTik) (http://www.ra.net/).
-- Drawing graph of BGP AS pathes using GraphViz toolkit
+- Drawing graph of BGP AS pathes using GraphViz toolkit.
-- Works on php 5.2.0 and above
+- Works on php 5.2.0 and above.

 ### System Requirements
-- php version 5.2.0 and above with Sockets and Filter (http://www.php.net/)
+- php version 5.2.0 and above with Sockets and Filter (http://www.php.net/).
-- For the SSH connections require 'sshpass' or Putty 'plink' command (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
+- For the SSH connections require **sshpass** or Putty **plink** command (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
-- GraphViz toolkit for drawing BGP pathes graph (http://www.graphviz.org/)
+- GraphViz toolkit for drawing BGP pathes graph (http://www.graphviz.org/).
-- php pear package Image_GraphViz (http://pear.php.net/package/Image_GraphViz)
+- php pear package Image_GraphViz (http://pear.php.net/package/Image_GraphViz).

-### Installation instructions
+### Installation Instructions
 1. Copy *index.php* file to your web server directory.
 2. Copy *lg_config.php.dist* file as *lg_config.php* to your web server directory.
 3. Edit *lg_config.php* file (see parameters description below).

-### Configuration parameters
+### Configuration Parameters
-#### Branding configuration
+#### Branding Configuration
 - `$_CONFIG['asn']` - Your AS number for display on the LG page.
 - `$_CONFIG['company']` - Your company for display on the LG page.
 - `$_CONFIG['logo']` - Your company logo for display on the LG page.